 - Monitoring the service for the client IPs using the most bandwidth and experiencing the highest response-to-request size ratio.

 Resolvers that implement DNSSEC counter cache poisoning attacks by verifying the authenticity of responses received from name servers.
 Each DNS zone maintains a set of private/public key pairs and for each DNS record, a unique digital signature is generated and encrypted using the private key.
 The corresponding public key is then authenticated via a chain of trust by keys belonging to parent zones.
-DNSSEC-compliant resolvers reject reponses that do not contain the correct signatures.
+DNSSEC-compliant resolvers reject responses that do not contain the correct signatures.
 DNSSEC effectively prevents responses from being tampered with, because in practice, signatures are almost impossible to forge without access to private keys.

 As of January 2013, Google Public DNS fully supports DNSSEC.
 We accept and forward DNSSEC-formatted messages and validate responses for correct authentication.
 We strongly encourage other resolvers to do the same.

-As of April 2016, Google Public DNS offers DNS-over-HTTPS, DNS resolution over an encrypted HTTPS connection.
-DNS-over-HTTPS prevents tampering, eavesdropping and spoofing, greatly enhancing privacy and security between a client and Google Public DNS.
+As of April 2016, Google Public DNS offers DNS over HTTPS, DNS resolution over an encrypted HTTPS connection.
+DNS over HTTPS prevents tampering, eavesdropping and spoofing, greatly enhancing privacy and security between a client and Google Public DNS.
 It complements DNSSEC to provide end-to-end authenticated DNS lookups.

 Implementing basic validity checking